WeblateOrg/weblate/docs/faq.rst

 ----------------------------------------------------------------

-Weblate was designed in a way that every po file is represented as single subproject.
+Weblate was designed in a way that every po file is represented as single resource.
 This is beneficial for translators, that they know what they are actually translating.
 If you feel your project should be translated as one, consider merging these po files.
 It will make life easier even for translators not using Weblate.